rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 <button type="button" name="python_run_all">Run all</button>
 </form>

+## Remaining

+There is a problem with our `extract_trees()` method.
+The issue is that it is too eager.
+The parse forest can have an infinite number of trees, and at this time we effectively try to extract all at the same time.
+So, in case of such grammars our `extract_trees()` will fail.
+We will show how to do this better in a later post.

 [^earley1970an]: Earley, Jay.
 "An efficient context-free parsing algorithm."
 Communications of the ACM 13.2 (1970): 94-102.

 [^leo1991a]: Leo, Joop MIM.
 "A general context-free parsing algorithm running in linear time on every LR (k) grammar without using lookahead."
 Theoretical computer science 82.1 (1991): 165-176.